dventep/workshop003_etl_education/README.md

 Read [installing_README.md](installing_README.md) for details on step by step to install the requirements to deploy this repository.

+Then we can run Airflow, once we have entered the credentials and we are in the home, we must activate both **viewer_workshop003_dag** and **streamer_workshop003_dag**, and start the dag in their respective order.

 ---
 ### Project organization